-We are pleased to announce the publication of our latest book The End of Traffic and the Future of Transport on Kindle Editions (Kindle, iPad, iPhone, Android, PC, Mac) and at the iBookstore (iPad, iPhone, Mac).
-The price is $8.99.
+We are pleased to announce the print publication of our latest book The End of Traffic and the Future of Access: A Roadmap to the New Transport Landscape

 Table of Contents

 - 1. Climbing Mount Auto: The Rise of Cars in the 20th Century [PREVIEW]

 - 2. Less Traffic is a Good Thing

 - 6. Automation